 How HR can help?

 Sexual harassment at workplaces is the most sensitive of all.
-Here, the HR ought to make the employees feel at home and that they can approach the department at any point in case of a sexual harassment.
-They should also ensure that such complaints would be dealt with utmost professionalism, confidentiality and sensitivity.
+Here, HR ought to make the employees feel at home and that they can approach the department at any point in case of sexual harassment.
+They should also ensure that such complaints would be dealt with utmost professionalism, confidentiality, and sensitivity.

 To avert such kind of workplace problems, HR ought to consider a few preventative measures as follows: